carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/performance-for-range-copy.rst

    When non-zero, warns on any use of `auto` as the type of the range-based for loop variable.
 Default is `0`.

+.. option:: AllowedTypes

+   A semicolon-separated list of names of types allowed to be copied in each iteration.
+Regular expressions are accepted, e.g. `[Rr]ef(erence)?$` matches every type with suffix `Ref`, `ref`, `Reference` and `reference`.
+The default is empty.